auremoser/mozsci/log/worklog.md

 * wow pasteur wrap up post draft to all mofo, sent to steph and abby for approvals
 * call with Kristin about IFF planning and arrangments
 * setup accountability plan for [approval by legal](https://docs.google.com/document/d/1FsNDa48sEv0l6qGQUAZpY6flBHhek10eg12opWb9KJU/edit)
+* emailed marc galland about meetup in the city

 ## TODO